 above: Key figures of Swiss retail banks (only in German)

 Board of Directors and Executive Boards of retail banks still male dominated

-The study also analyzed the corporate governance of all major retail banks in Switzerland.
+The study also analysed the corporate governance of all major retail banks in Switzerland.
 The proportion of women on the Board of Directors and the Executive Board remains low (19% and 8% respectively).
 This is only a small increase compared to previous years.
 Many banks have set themselves the goal of increasing the proportion of women on their Board of Directors.
 The average gross compensation of Board of Directors members is CHF 73’000.
-The compensations for Executive Board members are very heterogenous, ranging between CHF 187’000 and 1.6m.
+The compensations for Executive Board members are very heterogeneous, ranging between CHF 187’000 and 1.6m.

 IFZ Retail Banking Study 2018

 The "IFZ Retail Banking Study 2018" from the Institute of Financial Services Zug IFZ, a part of the Lucerne School of Business, focuses on five topics: The first part of the study deals with digitization in the mortgage process based on an in-depth analysis of mortgage processes together with Swiss banks.
-The second part analyzes the decision criteria of mortgage customers based on a survey of 220 people.
+The second part analyses the decision criteria of mortgage customers based on a survey of 220 people.
 The third part deals with asset and liability management and the adapted disclosure obligations of banks in this area.
-The fourth part analyzes the key figures of Swiss retail banks and shows, which banks performed best.
+The fourth part analyses the key figures of Swiss retail banks and shows, which banks performed best.
 Finally, the fifth part deals with the corporate governance of Swiss retail banks.